varghesetom/Photomosaic/README.md

 ## Usage

+Developed with Python 3.8 on MacOS Catalina.
+Install packages as ```pip install -r requirements.txt```

-Need an input image and source image dir.
+When running application, need an input image and source image dir.
 Can place the source image dir either in the same location as the input_img and other python files OR place in "img_sets/".

 Run from command line as "python PhotoMosaic.py [INPUT_IMG] [IMG_DIR]"